Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Fully Consistent Approach

 with $k=1+1/\varphi$ and $\bar{\theta}=\sum_i \theta_i$.
 For instance, if $\varphi=\infty$ (constant work offer $L^{\text{s}}(t)=L_0$), we have

 When $\varphi=1$ (a common value found in the literature and corresponding to a quadratic work-disutility), we have

-We highlight that, because of possible unemployment, the household may want to consume more than it is able to spend when $L^{\text{d}}(t) < L^{\text{s}}(t)$.
+Note, interestingly, that high savings lead to reduced labour supply.
+Also, because of possible involuntary unemployment, the household may want to consume more than it is able to spend when $L^{\text{d}}(t) < L^{\text{s}}(t)$.

 A final word on the scaling behaviour of these quantities with $N$ is in order.
-For large $N$ we expect that the size of the household will also be of order $N$.
-Noting that $\bar{\theta}$ is of the same order, one finds the following consistent scalings if we assume that $L_0 \sim \sqrt{N}$:
+For large $N$ we expect that the size of the household sector will also be of order $N$.
+Noting that $\bar{\theta}$ is also of order $N$, one finds the following befitting scaling laws if we choose $L_0 \sim \sqrt{N}$:

 meaning that total work-hours and total consumption are proportional to the size of the population, as it should be.